tokio-rs/doc-push/README.md

 **Required Experience**: Intermediate

 The goal of the doc push is to get the community to contribute guides.
-While some level of Tokio experience is needed, it is probably less tha you might expect.
+While some level of Tokio experience is needed, it is probably less than you might expect.
 A detailed [outline] is provided to get started.
 We are also available on [Gitter] to answer questions and to teach you enough to get to the point of writing the guide.
 So why not